Table of Contents

 Opioid Relapse Is All Too Common

+When it comes to heroin, only about 28% of the addicts studied in long-term research had stable abstinence after 10-30 years of observation.
+The 28% is of those who survived, as heroin addicts had 6-20 times more likelihood of dying than the average person in our general population (cite: 6).
+Those who used medicine replacements/alternatives for the entire duration of the withdrawal period had the best chances of staying clean.
+Those who had a co-occurring addiction with meth (Methamphetamine), that is to say, addiction to opioids and meth, had twice the chance of dropping out of a treatment program, thus not even finishing treatment (cite: 7).
 A Rutgers University study showed that 46% of those who successfully completed dependency treatment for opioid addiction relapsed within 7-months.
 Their research also noted that those with a high-risk tolerant personality were most likely to relapse (cite: 8).
 The Rutgers study was for ‘all’ types of opioid treatment programs, and any situation, bunching it all together.
 Still, that nears 50%, which is a scary number, and this study is also only for the first seven months.
 Most of those who were still clean after five years of abstinence were able to maintain a clean life without opioids (cite: 6).

 Why is Opioid Addiction Relapse So Common